toddcf/portfolio2/README.md

 - Style and standardize all cards.
 	- Images:
 		- Hover: MD Bootstrap zoom effect.
-		- Make UCLA jpg the same size as the Udemy images.
-			- Udemy images are 1600 x 1194.
-			- UCLA image is 3300 x 2550.
 	- Make card-headers and card-titles the same height, even if some take up one line and others take up two.
 	- Buttons:
 		- Choose color.